Arrests made in investigation of actor Matthew Perry's ketamine overdose death

 The report also noted that Perry's cause of death was not connected to his prior sessions of ketamine infusion therapy as the drug's half-life is just three to four hours.
 So, the ketamine was taken in another manner, according to the report.

-Ketamine, a hallucinogen listed by the DEA as a Schedule III drug, has become better known for its uses in therapy in recent years.
+Ketamine, a dissociative anesthetic with hallucinogenic properties that is listed by the DEA as a Schedule III drug, has become known for its use in therapy in recent years.

-"There are now uses of ketamine for depression given in clinics," said Angelique Campen, an emergency room doctor at Providence St. Joseph Medical Center.
+"There are now uses of ketamine for depression given in clinics," said Angelique Campen, an emergency room doctor at Providence St. Joseph Medical Center in Burbank.

 "Typically, it doesn't stop your breathing like opioids and other anesthetics would. ...
 It has an excellent safety profile," she said.
 "Of course, with any drug, it needs to be given under medical supervision especially an anesthetic."